achilles945/Black-Hat-Programming/black-hat-python/README.md

         - extremely effective at capturing sensitive information such as credentials or conversations.
         - PyWinHook library in python

+### Exfiltration

+- To exfiltrate documents, spreadsheets, or other bits of data from the target system
+- Depending on the defense mechanism in place, this last part of your attack can prove to be tricky.
+- Encrypting and Decrypting Files
+- Email Exfiltration
+- File Transfer Exfiltration
+- Exfiltration via a Web Server
+- All together (exfil.py)

 ## Directory Structure